orchidhq/Orchid/docs/src/orchid/resources/wiki/user-manual/core-concepts/components.md

 Page and want to include the Page content, make sure to add the "pageContent" component.

 When rendering Page Content, it is common for the pages produced by different Generators to have different requirements in rendering.
-For example, a Page produces by the OrchidPages may want to show a list of tags and its author, while a Page produced by the Wiki may want to highlight the Wiki section currently being read.
+For example, a Page produces by the orchid-pages-feature may want to show a list of tags and its author, while a
+Page produced by the Wiki may want to highlight the Wiki section currently being read.
 To support this, Page Content components load a "page template" in a similar way to how a page Layout template is chosen, but is just for that one, logical block of content within a page, rather than the entire page.